basnijholt/unidep/README.md

 - Use `local_dependencies:` to include other `requirements.yaml` or `pyproject.toml` files and merge them into one.
 Also allows projects that are not managed by `unidep` to be included, but be aware that this skips their dependencies!
 Can specify PyPI alternatives for monorepo setups (see [PyPI Alternatives for Local Dependencies](#pypi-alternatives-for-local-dependencies)).
 - Use `optional_dependencies:` to specify optional dependencies.
 Can be installed like `unidep install ".[test]"` or `pip install ".[test]"`.
 - Use `platforms:` to specify the platforms that are supported.
 If omitted, all platforms are assumed to be supported.
+- Use `pip_indices:` to specify additional pip index URLs for installing packages from private or alternative package repositories (see [Custom Pip Index URLs](#custom-pip-index-urls) below).

 > *We use the YAML notation here, but the same information can be specified in `pyproject.toml` as well.*